CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-User-Interface-Overview/Access-the-UI.md

     The default NetQ Workbench opens, with your username shown in the upper right corner of the application.

-    {{<figure src="/images/netq/access-ui-cumulus-wb-400.png" width="700">}}
+    {{<figure src="/images/netq/access-ui-cumulus-wb-400.png" alt="" width="700">}}

 {{</tab>}}

-{{<tab "First Time Log In - NetQ Cloud">}}
+{{<tab "First Time Log In—NetQ Cloud">}}

-1. Select **Create Password** from the email received from NVIDIA titled *NetQ Access Link."
+1. Locate the email you received from NVIDIA titled *NetQ Access Link*.
+Select **Create Password**.

 2. Enter a new password.

-3. Enter the new password again to confirm it.
+Then enter it again to confirm it.

-4. Log in using your email address and created password.
+4. Log in using your email address and new password.

-5. Click to agree and accept the Terms of Use after reading them.
+5. Accept the Terms of Use after reading them.

     The default NetQ Workbench opens, with your username and premise shown in the upper right corner of the application.

-    {{<figure src="/images/netq/new-premise-username.png" width="300">}}
+    {{<figure src="/images/netq/new-premise-username.png" alt="username and premises information in the UI header" width="300">}}

-6. Click on the premise and select **Activate Wizard**
+6. Click on the premise and select **Activation wizard**.

-    {{<figure src="/images/netq/activate-premise.png" width="400">}}
+    {{<figure src="/images/netq/activate-premise.png" alt="premises dropdown menu with the name of the premise and link to begin the activation wizard." width="400">}}

-7. Click through the activation wizard and follow the instructions to obtain the activation key used during installation.
+7. Follow the steps in the wizard to obtain the activation key used during installation.

-{{<figure src="/images/netq/activation-wizard-admin-login.png" width="1000">}}

 {{<figure src="/images/netq/activation-wizard-key.png" width="1000">}}